 Stir well, or agitate the wort to provide aeration.
 Take a sample out of the fermenter using a wine thief or your racking cane or siphon, and place in your hydrometer test tube.

+Aeration, Pitching Yeast, and Gravity Readings

 Float the hydrometer in the wort, spinning gently to release any trapped air bubbles form the sides and bottom of the hydrometer.
-When measuring, make sure to keep it from touching the sides or bottom of your hydrometer test tube.
+When measuring make sure to keep it from touching the sides or bottom of your hydrometer test tube.
 This reading is your "Original Gravity"- the OG for short.
 Using sanitized scissors to open a corner of your yeast package, or open the vial (depending on the brand of yeast you are using), and add to your wort.
 No need to stir- the yeast will get to work on their own.
 Cover with the sanitized lid and bung, and fill the airlock up to the line with sanitizer solution.
 Place the airlock in the hole, and keep in a dark place, ideally at 65-68 degrees.
-For most beers, the fermenting temperature will be in that range.
+For most fermentations the fermenting beer will be in that range.
 It may need to be moved to a cooler place when actively fermenting as fermentation itself produces heat.